OliWenman/geant4tomosim/README.md

 G4TomoSim.fluorescencedetector_getposition()
 G4TomoSim.fluorescencedetector_getdimensions()

+#Check if the fluorescence data is active for the simulation - returns True/False
 G4TomoSim.fluorescencedetector_fullmappingactive()
 G4TomoSim.fluorescencedetector_fullfieldactive()
 ```
 The fluorescence detector data is optional.
-Therefore the data collected needs to be actived via commands before the simulation starts to simulate the fluorescence data and access it in python.
+Therefore to simulate the fluorescence data, it needs to be activated via commands before the simulation starts.
+The fluorescence_get functions then allow you to access the data in python.
 ```
 /detector/fluorescence/fullmapping True
 /detector/fluorescence/fullfield   True